tatsumoto-ren/bashcities/README.md

 Your site has to be managed by `git`.
 If it's not, initialize a git repository or use the `--no-git` switch.

+If you manage your site with `git`,
+`bashcities` will not upload files that you haven't added to the index.
+This behavior resembles that of the official CLI client.

 ### Update your site